dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0401.md

 It's also possible for symbols to be self-evaluating in the sense that the variables they name can be assigned the value of the symbol itself.
 Two important constants that are defined this way are T and NIL, the canonical true and false values.
 I'll discuss their role as booleans in the section "Truth, Falsehood, and Equality."

-Another class of self-evaluating symbols are the keyword symbols--symbols whose names start with :.
+Another class of self-evaluating symbols are the keyword symbols--symbols whose names start with `:`.
 When the reader interns such a name, it automatically defines a constant variable with the name and with the symbol as the value.

+1-2『这里提到的 symbols whose names start with `:`，目前没看到应用场景，有时间去研究一下。（2020-10-28）』——未完成

 Things get more interesting when we consider how lists are evaluated.
 All legal list forms start with a symbol, but three kinds of list forms are evaluated in three quite different ways.
 To determine what kind of form a given list is, the evaluator must determine whether the symbol that starts the list is the name of a function, a macro, or a special operator.
 If the symbol hasn't been defined yet--as may be the case if you're compiling code that contains references to functions that will be defined later--it's assumed to be a function name.
 12 I'll refer to the three kinds of forms as function call forms, macro forms, and special forms.

+2『三大类 list 的处理方式：函数、宏和操作符。做一张任意卡片。』——已完成

 9 Of course, other levels of correctness exist in Lisp, as in other languages.
-For instance, the s-expression that results from reading (foo 1 2) is syntactically well-formed but can be evaluated only if foo is the name of a function or macro.
+For instance, the s-expression that results from reading `(foo 1 2)` is syntactically well-formed but can be evaluated only if foo is the name of a function or macro.

 10 One other rarely used kind of Lisp form is a list whose first element is a lambda form.
 I’ll discuss this kind of form in Chapter 5.